Home Apartments Transport The Area Athens Guide Parking Blog

 3. Bread for two days — country loaf (€3.00) + a tyropita to eat on the way home (€2.20) = €5.20.

-• 06:00–08:00 — bread is at its freshest, first batch of pies just out.
-The most committed regulars come at this hour.
+• 06:00–08:00 — bread is at its freshest and the first batch of pies is just coming out.
+Regular customers often come at this time.

 • 11:00–14:00 — second pie bake, lunch crowd, sandwiches at peak.